Hiyya the Great: In the Land of Israel

 In the latter part of his life Hiyya emigrated to Tiberias where he established a business in silks, which he exported to Tyre.
-The high reputation acquired by him in Babylonia had preceded him to Palestine, and he soon became the center of the collegiate circle of the patriarch Judah haNasi.
+The high reputation acquired by him in Babylonia had preceded him to Israel, and he soon became the center of the collegiate circle of the patriarch Judah haNasi.
 Regarding him more as a colleague than as a pupil, Judah treated Hiyya as his guest whenever the latter chanced to be at Sepphoris, consulted him, and took him with him when he went to Caesarea to visit Antoninus.
 His admiration for Hiyya was so great that he used to say: "Hiyya and his sons are as meritorious as the Patriarchs".

 Judah's friendship and high esteem for Hiyya are connected in the aggadah with a miracle.
-In course of a conversation with him Judah said that if the Babylonian exilarch Rav Huna, who was believed to be descended from David, came to Palestine he (Judah) would yield to him the office of patriarch.
-When Huna died and his body was brought to Palestine for burial, Hiyya went to Judah and said, "Huna is here," and, after pausing to notice Judah's pallor, added, "his coffin has arrived."
+In course of a conversation with him Judah said that if the Babylonian exilarch Rav Huna, who was believed to be descended from David, came to Israel he (Judah) would yield to him the office of patriarch.
+When Huna died and his body was brought to Israel for burial, Hiyya went to Judah and said, "Huna is here," and, after pausing to notice Judah's pallor, added, "his coffin has arrived."
 Seriously offended, Judah banished Hiyya for thirty days.
 While the latter was away, the prophet Elijah, assuming Hiyya's features, presented himself to Judah and healed a toothache from which the patriarch had suffered for thirteen years.
 Judah was not long in discovering the truth of this wonderful cure, and his respect for Hiyya increased.
 Hiyya was also close with Judah's son Simeon, whom he learnt Psalms with.